Loading...

 Balanced and pain-free

 While headaches may seem to be “all in your head,” the most effective treatment for any health problem takes into account the needs of your whole body.
 Unlike conventional medicine which only treats the pain, an integrative approach restores the baseline ratio of hormones.
-If you and your practitioner think hormones are causing your headaches, it may actually be good because it means that you have the opportunity to take effective proactive measures.
+If you and your practitioner think hormones are causing your headaches, it may actually be good.
+It means that you have the opportunity to take effective, proactive measures.

 Back